ui5-community/ui5-ecosystem-showcase/packages/ui5-middleware-onelogin/README.md

 # UI5 onelogin middleware

+> :wave: This is a **community project** and there is no official support for this package!
+Feel free to use it, open issues, contribute, and help answering questions.

 Middleware for [ui5-server](https://github.com/SAP/ui5-server), enabling a generic login support.

 The middleware will on first request try to login with the provided credentials and save the cookie for further requests.
 This uses playwright in a headless mode to run the login process.